- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 of our protocol, showing that the added delay is not excessive.

-- More Anonymous Onion Routing Through Trust [pdf] [BibTeX]
+- More Anonymous Onion Routing Through Trust [paper] [BibTeX]

 Aaron Johnson and Paul